brettimus/dva/docs/API.md

 app.use(createLoading(opts));
 ```

-`hooks` includes:
+**Possible `hooks` include the following** :

 #### `onError(fn, dispatch)`

-Triggered when `effect` has error or `subscription` throw error with `done`.
-Useful for capturing and handling unhandled errors from effects, though note for subscription`s, errors must be thrown with the send argument `done`.
+Triggered when an `effect` throws an unhandled error or a `subscription` passes an error to its `done` callback.
+Useful for capturing and handling unhandled errors from effects, though note that for subscriptions, errors must be explicitly passed as an argument to `done`.
 E.g.,

 ```js
 app.model({